-A voter ID script is used to identify the voter, where they stand, how they might vote and what issues concern them.
-It is a brief script with the goal of getting to as many voters as possible.
+A voter ID script is used to identify a voter, where they stand, how they might vote and what issues concern them.
+It’s a brief script with the goal of getting to as many voters as possible.

-Only if the voters feel that you are listening to them will you know what they really think.
-The important thing to do is to connect with the voter.
+The important thing to do here is to connect with the voter.

-Start with: “Hello, may I speak with <name of the voter>?”
+Start with something like: “Hello, may I speak with <name of the voter>?”